 - Remains of the ancient Agora are found near the parking lot and the entrance to the area di Zeus.

-- Remians of the Tempio di Giove are just past the Agora.
+- Remains of the Tempio di Giove are just past the Agora.

 - Giardino della Kolimbetra is an ancient olive and citrus garden.